Free Democratic Party: 1949–1969: reconstruction of Germany

 In the first elections to the Bundestag on 14 August 1949, the FDP won a vote share of 11.9 percent (with 12 direct mandates, particularly in Baden-Württemberg and Hesse), and thus obtained 52 of 402 seats.
 In September of the same year the FDP chairman Theodor Heuss was elected the first President of the Federal Republic of Germany.
 In his 1954 re-election, he received the best election result to date of a President with 871 of 1018 votes (85.6 percent) of the Federal Assembly.
 Adenauer was also elected on the proposal of the new German President with an extremely narrow majority as the first Chancellor.
 The FDP participated with the CDU/CSU and the national-conservative German Party (DP) in Adenauer's coalition cabinet; they had three ministers: Franz Blücher (Vice-Chancellor), Thomas Dehler (justice), and Eberhard Wildermuth (housing).

 On the most important economic, social and German national issues, the FDP agreed with their coalition partners, the CDU/CSU.
 However, the FDP offered to middle-class voters a secular party that refused the religious schools and accused the opposition parties of clericalization.
 The FDP said they were known also as a consistent representative of the market economy, while the CDU was then dominated nominally from the Ahlen Programme, which allowed a Third Way between capitalism and socialism.
 Ludwig Erhard, the father of the social market economy, had his followers in the early years of the Federal Republic in the CDU/CSU rather than in the FDP.
-The FDP won Hesse's 1950 state election with 31.8 percent, the best result in its history, through appealing to East Germans displaced by the war by including them on their ticket.
+The FDP won Hesse's 1950 state election with 31.8 percent of the vote, the best result in its history, through appealing to East Germans displaced by the war by including them on their ticket.